ARE THE COURTS CONTINUING TO FUNCTION?

 Importantly, courts in all phases of returning to in-person operations are requiring temperature checks and verbal screenings for all individuals entering the buildings, including court staff, attorneys, and all other visitors.
 Individuals will receive these screenings before going through security, or before entering the building for those with court passes or attorney passes.
 In addition to the temperature checks, individuals will be asked if they or a close contact has experienced flu-like symptoms, been advised to quarantine or isolate, been diagnosed with COVID, or traveled to a state subject to New York’s COVID travel advisory within the past 14 days.
 Individuals whose temperature is above 100 degrees or who answer yes to any of the screening questions will be asked to leave the building immediately.
 The court system will keep a record of all people who respond “yes” to any of the screening questions.

 Courts across New York State are conducting virtual appearances for essential cases in order to support social distancing efforts.
-The courts are using Skype for Business to accomplish this.
-You do not need a Skype for Business account in order to participate.
-For appearances that will be conducted virtually, the judge’s chambers will send a link to all attorneys and non-represented litigants via email that they can use to enter the Skype for Business appearance.
+The courts are using Skype for Business to accomplish this, but are transitioning to MS Teams.
+You do not need a Skype for Business or MS Teams account in order to participate.
+For appearances that will be conducted virtually, the judge’s chambers will send a link to all attorneys and non-represented litigants via email that they can use to enter the Skype for Business/MS Teams appearance.
 Parties will need broadband internet and a webcam with microphone to use this service.
 Keep in mind that many computers sold recently, particularly laptops, already have webcams and microphones built in.

 The New York State Bar Association is providing pro bono (free) representation for executors/administrators of estates of individuals who passed away due to COVID-19.
 These free attorneys will assist in small estate matters only (assets of $50,000 or less).
 For more information on this program, please visit https://nysba.org/surrogatescourt/.